Payment and pricing

 Charging sales tax

 If you are currently using Shopify, sales taxes are calculated and charged by the Shopify checkout.
-For Partners on other platforms, there are other software solutions that can assist you with sales tax collection such as TaxJar and Avalara.
+For Partners on other platforms, there are other software solutions that can assist you with sales tax collection such as TaxJar.

 Please always check and double-check the amount of sales tax that you are charging your customers.